Disney Plus guide

 A while back, we heard about a planned Disney Plus app for Nintendo Switch – but at launch, no such app exists.

-The Simpsons has a big problem on Disney Plus
+The Simpsons on Disney Plus will be fixed in 2020

-About a week after launch, Disney clarified that the original aspect ratio will be available in 2020 for seasons 1-19 and part of 20.
+Luckily Disney will add the original 4:3 aspect ratio in 2020 for seasons 1-19 and part of 20.
 This shows Disney is listening to criticism, which is encouraging.

 Disney+ statement on the Simpsons aspect ratios: pic.twitter.com/hSMCaGxXtKNovember 15, 2019